Mindwerks/wildmidi/docs/SF2.md

 ## Build

 * `WANT_SF2` CMake option, default `ON`.
-No network dependency: TinySoundFont is vendored at `extern/TinySoundFont/` (MIT licensed, compatible with LGPLv3 linking).
+No network dependency: TinySoundFont is vendored under `src/tsf/` (MIT licensed, compatible with LGPLv3 linking).
   Refresh by replacing `tsf.h` with a newer upstream revision.

 ## Non-goals (first pass)